tfpk/macrokata/exercises/06_repetition/README.md

 This is very clunky, and involves a large amount of repeated code.
 Imagine doing this for 10 arguments!
-What if we could say that we want *a variable number* of a particular patterns.
+What if we could say that we want *a variable number* of a particular patterns?
 That would let us say "give me any number of `$e:expr` tokens, and I'll tell you what to do with them'".

 Macro repetitions let us do just that.
 They consist of three things:
- - a group of tokens that we want to match repeatedly.
+ - A group of tokens that we want to match repeatedly.
- - optionally, a separator token (which tells the parser what to look for between each match)
+ - Optionally, a separator token (which tells the parser what to look for between each match).
- - either `+`, `*` or `?`; which says how many times to expect a match. `+` means "at least once".
+ - Either `+`, `*` or `?`, which says how many times to expect a match. `+` means "at least once".
    `*` means "any number of times, including 0 times". `?` means "either 0 times, or 1 time".

 Let's look at an example of a macro repetition, to parse the exact macro we showed above.

-The matcher we would use for this is: `$(the $my_literal:literal)and+`.
+The matcher we would use for this is `$(the $my_literal:literal)and+`.
 To break that down:

  - `$(` means that we're starting a repetition.
- - Inside the brackets, `the $my_literal:literal` is the pattern we're matching .
+ - Inside the brackets, `the $my_literal:literal` is the pattern we're matching.
 We'll match the exact text "the", and then a literal token.
- - the `)` means that we're done describing the pattern to match.
+ - The `)` means that we're done describing the pattern to match.
- - the `and` is optional, but it is the "separator" -- a token you can use to seperate multiple repetitions.
+ - The `and` is optional, but it is the "separator": a token you can use to seperate multiple repetitions.
 Commonly it's `,` to comma-separate things.
  - Here, we use `+`, which means the repetition must happen at least once. `*` would have worked just as well if we were okay with an empty `Vec`.

 What's now left is to use the matched values.
 To do this, the rule would be something like: